Game Resource Site Tutorial

 What is an Online Fix Patch?

-An Online Fix is a game multiplayer patch that enables multiplayer functionality for certain games without requiring legitimate verification (i.e., for pirated games).
-The following will use RV There Yet? as an example to detail how to correctly install and use this type of patch.
+An Online Fix is a patch that enables online play for some game resources.
+The example below uses RV There Yet? to show how to install and use it.

 Preparations